RubenvanHeusden/DL4NLPGroup12/README.md

 Usage: 'main.py -model -batch_size -n_epochs -use_cuda -hidden_dim'
 ('main.py -h' for an overview of the arguments)

-**information about pretrained embeddings**
+We use the GLoVe pretrained embeddings with 300 dimensions to convert the words of each document into latent space.

+**Used models:**
 # (Simple)LSTM
 Uses a vanilla LSTM model to process each document.

 # BiLSTM

 # (Simple)CNN
 Uses a vanilla CNN model to process each document.
-Here, each document is padded to a fixed size.
+Here, each document is padded or truncated to a fixed size.

 # KimCNN